-- 1. Maximum Coefficient Width reduces by one when the Coefficients are signed.
-Similarly for Maximum Data Width when the Data values are signed. - 2.
-The allowable range for the Data Width field in the Vivado IDE might reduce further to ensure that the accumulator width does not exceed the maximum. - 3.
-Maximum Parallel Datapaths reduces to 8 when Coefficient Width or Data Width is greater than 25-bits. - 4.
-Continuous 1 to 256, plus 512 and 1024.
+- 1. The upper limit on the number of coefficients exists only when the FIR Compiler is configured with more than one coefficient set. - 2.
+Maximum Coefficient Width reduces by one when the Coefficients are signed.
+Similarly for Maximum Data Width when the Data values are signed. - 3.
+The allowable range for the Data Width field in the Vivado IDE might reduce further to ensure that the accumulator width does not exceed the maximum. - 4.
+Maximum Parallel Datapaths reduces to 8 when Coefficient Width or Data Width is greater than 25-bits. - 5.
+Continuous 1 to 256, plus 512 and 1024. - 6.
+Sample frequency greater than clock frequency.